WebOrigami/docs/src/language/index.md

 ---
-title: Origami language
+title: Origami expression language
-subtitle: Expression language for graph paths, function calls, and basic primitive types
+subtitle: A small language for expressions that access or transform graphs and other data
 ---

 ## Usage